DW0RKiN/M4_FORTH/README.md

-⚠️WARNING⚠️Right now the loops are being rewritten to a tokenized version.

 # M4 FORTH: A Forth compiler for the Z80 CPU and ZX Spectrum

 A simple FORTH compiler created using M4 macros.
 Creates human readable and annotated code in the Z80 assembler.
 No peephole optimization is used, but a new word with optimized code is created for some frequently related words.
 For example, for the `dup number condition if`.